-Men, you have the ability to positively impact your fertility health, whether you have fertility issues or not.
-So, today I would like to share with you several easy ways to help you on your fertility journey, including ways you can protect your DNA, after all 50% of your child’s DNA comes from you!
+Men, you have the ability to positively impact your fertility health, and whether you have fertility issues or not.
+So, today I would like to share with you several easy ways to help you on your fertility journey, including ways you can protect your DNA; after all, 50% of your child’s DNA comes from you!

 1. Male Fertility Cleansing

 Are you wondering about the best ways to prepare for conception and support sperm health?
-Probably not, most men don’t think about preparing their body prior to getting their partner pregnant, but remember what I said before about sperm health and DNA?
-Research shows that toxins from diet, lifestyle and the environment have an impact on sperm health, sperm quality and count, the number of males being born and the number of male genital birth defects.
-Regardless if you are dealing with a fertility issue, wanting to detoxify, create a clean slate from which to support your reproductive health, or improve your vitality, consider starting off with a male fertility cleanse.
+Probably not; most men don’t think about preparing their body prior to getting their partner pregnant, but remember what I said before about sperm health and DNA?
+Research shows that toxins from diet, lifestyle, and the environment have an impact on sperm health, sperm quality and count, the number of males being born, and the number of male genital birth defects.
+Whether you are dealing with a fertility issue, wanting to detoxify, create a clean slate from which to support your reproductive health, or improve your vitality, consider starting off with a male fertility cleanse.
 Fertility cleansing is one of the most important first steps to implement prior to trying for a baby.

 2. Protect Sperm Health

 Sperm are cells that have to traverse a rather hostile environment in order to fertilize an egg.
-They are surrounded by a cell membrane that has a high polyunsaturated fat content which makes them easily susceptible to oxidative stress from environment and lifestyle; including STIs, pollution from vehicles and workplace environment, carrying a cell phone in your front pocket and surfing the web with a laptop computer on your lap, to wearing underwear that is too tight, smoking, consuming alcohol and even poor diet.
+They are surrounded by a cell membrane that has a high polyunsaturated fat content, which makes them easily susceptible to oxidative stress from environment and lifestyle, including STIs, pollution from vehicles and workplace environment, carrying a cell phone in your front pocket, surfing the web with a laptop computer on your lap, wearing underwear that is too tight, smoking, consuming alcohol, and even poor diet.
 Avoiding these known sperm “enemies” is going to help you protect your sperm health.

 3. Eat Well – Nourish Yourself!